GAURIKAPAREEK/Music-App/README.md

 3. Home Screen

-How to Use :-
+## How to Use

-Open the Figma design file
+- Open the Figma design file
-Explore different screens and components
+- Explore different screens and UI components
-Use prototype mode for interactions and navigation Customize colors, fonts, and layouts if needed
+- Use Prototype Mode for interactions and navigation flow
+- Customize colors, typography, and layouts as needed

-Future Improvements
+## Future Improvements

-Dark/Light Mode Variants
+- Dark & Light Mode Variants
-Advanced Animations
+- Advanced UI Animations and Micro-interactions
-Tablet & Desktop Responsive Screens
+- Tablet & Desktop Responsive Designs
-Social Sharing Features
+- Social Sharing Features
-Live Streaming UI
+- Live Music Streaming Interface
-Podcast Section
+- Podcast & Audio Content Section

 Purpose of the Project:-
 This project was created for practicing UI/UX design principles, mobile app prototyping, and creating visually engaging user experiences using Figma.